TypeStrong/grunt-ts/README.md

 * You want to use RequireJS since you prefer to debug "js" files instead of "ts" files.
 This is useful in some cases and the most common way is using AMD
+* You want the ability to individually compile only changed files (for a faster dev-compile-run cycle)
 * However, File order doesn't matter to you, even when you have inter file depenendency (e.g. AngularJS runtime Dependency injection)

 In such a case you can either create a `loader.js` manually or have grunt create it for you.